Chapter 2: This Venerable One is Alive

 What the hell was going on?!!
 Why was there someone lying next to him??!
 And it was a stark naked man!

-The man had a youthful face with delicate features, fair and lovely in appearance, so it was difficult to tell whether he was male or female.
-Mo Ran kept his expression blank, but on the inside, his emotions were surging.
+The man had a youthful face with delicate features so fair and lovely in appearance that it was difficult to tell whether he was male or female.
+Mo Ran kept his expression blank, but on the inside, his heart surged with waves.
 He stared at the pretty boy’s sleeping face for a long time, then suddenly remembered.
+Wasn’t this the male prostitute he favored when he was young?

+Was his name Rong San?
 Or maybe it was Rong Jiu.

 “…”